Io-x/zdocs/OperatingSystems.md

 2. "All scheduling algorithms are essential: job first (SJF), first-come-first-served (FCFS), shortest remaining time first (SRTF), and round-robin (RR) scheduling algorithms."
 Discuss this statement with reference to the mentioned scheduling algorithms.

-3. Operating systems are separated into two views or levels: user-level instructions and privileged instructions.
+3. Operating systems are separated into two levels: user-level instructions and privileged instructions.
 Differentiate the two levels.

 4. Outline four inconveniences that a user can face while interacting with a computer system that is without an operating system.